vaughnteegarden/slate/source/includes/_productmanager.md

 The ProductManager module offers methods specific to the merchant product catalog; getting catalogs and products.

-Scenarios:
+### Usage Scenarios

+**For Mall Browse**
-* `getCategories` is used the first time you request categories from a merchant, for mall browsing.
+* `getCategories` is used the first time you request categories from a merchant.
+It returns the merchant catalog starting at the catalog root.
+* Note that the Android version of `getCategories` returns both category and product info, while IOS returns only category info.
+IOS will need to follow with a `getProuducts` call if `hasProducts` is true.
+* `getProductsAndCategories` is then used by both Android and IOS to request subsequent paginated category and product lists as the consumer navigates

+**For Scanning a Category Engagement**
+* `getCategory` is used to initially fetch the desired category, (IOS use `getCategories` with an optional category id)
+* IOS will need to follow with a `getProuducts` call if `hasProducts` is true.
-* `getCategory` is used to pull information and products about a subcategory when mall browsing, or when browsing as the result of a category scan.
+* `getProductsAndCategories` is used to request subsequent paginated category and product lists as the consumer navigates

-* `getProducts` is no longer needed because categories now automatically return product info, but is retained for backwards compatibility with older code bases.
+**In Both Above Scenarios**
-* `getProduct`  is typically used to get more information about a product returned from a category query, when displaying a product detail page.
+* `getProduct`  is used to get more information about a product, when displaying a product detail page.
+* `getParentCategory` is a convenience method in the Android Rezolve SDK only, to get the parent category when navigating back up the category tree.
+IOS Developers should use `Category.parentId` to call `getCategories`, and use the returned object to call `getProductsAndCategories`.
+* `getCartProduct` is a convenience method in the Android Rezolve SDK only, to get information about a product in the cart.
+IOS developers should use `getProduct`.

 ### Method: getCatgories